The time, space, and flexibility to create your own life

 We’ve been supporting teenagers and their families to take control over what, when, where and how learning happens since 2010.

-We now have two centers: Princeton and Bucks, and plan to open Raritan in Fall 2017.
+We now have three centers: Princeton, Bucks, and Raritan.
 We provide a host of academic, non-academic and social supports to make the idea of leaving the traditional path and taking control of your own education a realistic option.

 We accept applications on a rolling basis and work with families from all economic backgrounds.